ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 ## Access Token Retrieval ## {#sec-protocol-overview-token-retrieval}

-This profile requires that the client retrieves an Access Token from the AS for the resource(s) that it wants to access at the RS(s), by using the /token endpoint as specified in {{Section 5.8 of RFC9200}}.
+This profile requires that the client retrieves an access token from the AS for the resource(s) that it wants to access at the RS(s), by using the /token endpoint as specified in {{Section 5.8 of RFC9200}}.

 In general, different RSs can be associated with different ASs, even if the RSs are members of the same OSCORE group.
 However, assuming proper configurations and trust relations, it is possible for multiple RSs associated with the same AS to be part of a single audience (i.e., a group-audience, see {{Section 6.9 of RFC9200}}).
-In such a case, the client can request a single Access Token intended for the group-audience, hence to all the RSs included therein.
+In such a case, the client can request a single access token intended for the group-audience, hence to all the RSs included therein.
 A particular group-audience might be defined as including all the RSs in the OSCORE group.

 In the Access Token Request to the AS, the client MUST include the Group Identifier of the OSCORE group and its own Sender ID in that group.
-The AS MUST specify these pieces of information in the Access Token.
+The AS MUST specify these pieces of information in the access token.

 Furthermore, in the Access Token Request to the AS, the client MUST also include: its own authentication credential used in the OSCORE group; and a proof-of-possession (PoP) evidence to prove possession of the corresponding private key.
 The PoP evidence is computed over a PoP input uniquely related to the secure communication association between the client and the AS.
-The AS MUST include also the authentication credential specified by the client in the Access Token.
+The AS MUST include also the authentication credential specified by the client in the access token.

 The Access Token Request and Response MUST be confidentiality-protected and ensure authenticity.
 In this profile, it is RECOMMENDED to use OSCORE {{RFC8613}} between the client and the AS, to reduce the number of libraries the client has to support.
 Other protocols fulfilling the security requirements defined in {{Sections 5 and 6 of RFC9200}} MAY alternatively be used, such as TLS {{RFC8446}} or DTLS {{RFC9147}}.

 ## Access Token Uploading ## {#sec-protocol-overview-token-posting}

-After having retrieved the Access Token from the AS, the client uploads the Access Token to the RS, by sending a POST request to the /authz-info endpoint and using the mechanisms specified in {{Section 5.10 of RFC9200}}.
+After having retrieved the access token from the AS, the client uploads the access token to the RS, by sending a POST request to the /authz-info endpoint and using the mechanisms specified in {{Section 5.10 of RFC9200}}.
 When using this profile, the communication that C has with the /authz-info endpoint is not protected.

-If the Access Token is valid, the RS replies to the POST request with a 2.01 (Created) response.
-Also, the RS associates the received Access Token with the Group OSCORE Security Context identified by the Group Identifier specified in the Access Token, following {{Section 3.2 of RFC8613}}.
+If the access token is valid, the RS replies to the POST request with a 2.01 (Created) response.
+Also, the RS associates the received access token with the Group OSCORE Security Context identified by the Group Identifier specified in the access token, following {{Section 3.2 of RFC8613}}.
 In practice, the RS maintains a collection of Security Contexts with associated authorization information, for all the clients that it is currently communicating with.
 The authorization information is a policy that is used as input when processing requests from those clients.

-Finally, the RS stores the association between i) the authorization information from the Access Token; and ii) the Group Identifier of the OSCORE group together with the Sender ID and the authentication credential of the client in that group.
-This binds the Access Token to the Group OSCORE Security Context of the OSCORE group.
+Finally, the RS stores the association between i) the authorization information from the access token; and ii) the Group Identifier of the OSCORE group together with the Sender ID and the authentication credential of the client in that group.
+This binds the access token to the Group OSCORE Security Context of the OSCORE group.

-Finally, when the client communicates with the RS using the Group OSCORE Security Context, the RS verifies that the client is a legitimate member of the OSCORE group and especially the exact group member with the same Sender ID associated with the Access Token.
+Finally, when the client communicates with the RS using the Group OSCORE Security Context, the RS verifies that the client is a legitimate member of the OSCORE group and especially the exact group member with the same Sender ID associated with the access token.
 This occurs when verifying a request protected with Group OSCORE, since the request includes the client's Sender ID and either it embeds a signature computed also over that Sender ID (if protected with the group mode), or it is protected by means of pairwise symmetric keying material derived from the asymmetric keys of the two peers (if protected with the pairwise mode).

-The above has considered an Access Token intended for a single RS.
-However, as discussed in {{sec-protocol-overview-token-retrieval}}, an Access Token can be intended for a group-audience including multiple RSs in the OSCORE group.
-In such a case, the client could efficiently upload the Access Token to many or all of those RSs at once (e.g., over IP multicast), after which each RS individually performs the same steps described above.
+The above has considered an access token intended for a single RS.
+However, as discussed in {{sec-protocol-overview-token-retrieval}}, an access token can be intended for a group-audience including multiple RSs in the OSCORE group.
+In such a case, the client could efficiently upload the access token to many or all of those RSs at once (e.g., over IP multicast), after which each RS individually performs the same steps described above.

 ## Secure Communication ## {#sec-protocol-overview-communication}